 Please find right below complete information.
 You will be able to make reservations and pay online right away by clicking on the "BOOK NOW" button or if you have questions and comments please send them all by clicking on the "INQUIRE" button.

 Afternoon Departure: 3:00pm / Arriving by 7:45pm

 Service Description: (Shuttle San Jose to Samara )

-Shared Collective Shuttles have 1 departures per day, in the morning from San Jose to Samara.
+Shared Collective Shuttles have 2 departures per day, in the morning and in the afternoon from San Jose to Samara.
 This is a 5 hours drive from San Jose Airport area to Samara.
 30 minutes more if the pick up is from San Jose Downtown.

 Private Service Rate: $230 for the service from 1 up to 6 passengers / 4 hrs drive

 Service Description: (Private Service San Jose to Samara)